 6. Share content through different mediums

 When the only place your blog can be found is on your website, the likelihood of your audience engaging with your post is very slim.
 To gain your customer’s interest, sharing your blog on various platforms is an excellent way to expose them to your content and start conversations.
-Wherever you share your blog, provide customers with a little insight through a blurb that will intrigue them to click on your blog.
+Wherever you share your blog, provide customers with a little insight through a blurb that will intrigue them to click on it.

 So, where are the best places to share your content?

-If you’re emailing a client who has questions about a topic you’ve already written about, there’s no sense in writing it all again.
+Attach a link to your blog in an email: If you’re emailing a client who has questions about a topic you’ve already written about, there’s no sense in writing it all again.
 This is an excellent opportunity for you to attach a document or a link to your blog when sending an email.